JDMcKinstry/jQuery.childrenRange/README.md

 # jQuery.childrenRange
-Get range of children of an element.
+Get range of elements in an element.
+ - childrenRange possibly faster but limited to only children.